deephaven/deephaven-core/demo/web/src/main/notebooks/02 Stream and Batch Together.md

-### Stream and table are one thing!
+# Unified Abstraction for Streams and Tables

+\
-Deephaven empowers you to work with updating and dynamic data -- in real-time.
-However, frequently you will want to simultaneously manipulate or incorporate batch, static, or historical data.
+Deephaven empowers you to work with updating and dynamic data - in real-time.
+However, frequently you will want to simultaneously manipulate or incorporate batch data into your applications and analytics.

 This matters:
-You can use the same methods, operations, and API calls for batch, static tables as you do for real-time, streaming updates.
-If interested, see article on [the "how"](https://deephaven.io/core/docs/conceptual/table-update-model/).
+You can use the same methods, operations, and API calls for static tables as you do for streaming updates.
+If you're interested, here is [an article](https://deephaven.io/core/docs/conceptual/table-update-model/) the "how",

 Below you’ll do calculations and aggregations on stream and batch data using identical methods and functions.
-Then you'll merge and join batch and streaming data, without any need to track which is which.
+Then you'll merge and join the two, without any need to track which is which.
+\
+\

-First hook up a Kafka stream.
-(This is the same script from Notebook 1.)
-Here is our guide, [How to Connect to Kafka](https://deephaven.io/core/docs/how-to-guides/kafka-stream/).
+First, hook up a Kafka stream.
+(This is the same script from the first notebook.)
+Our [how-to guide](https://deephaven.io/core/docs/how-to-guides/kafka-stream/) provides detail on the integration.

 ```python
 from deephaven import KafkaTools as kt